 Sometimes clothing is more than just an item that we wear to look good and protect ourselves from elements, it’s a communicator of culture and identity.
-In Korea, many items have this significance but often the most identifiable is the Hanbok, also referred to as a Joseon-oth in the North.
+In Korea, many items have this significance but often the most identifiable is the Hanbok, also referred to as a Joseon-oth in North Korea.

 What is a hanbok?